Tipton Three: Representation in other media

 The Road to Guantanamo (2006) is a docu-drama about the Tipton Three made by director Michael Winterbottom and based on their accounts.
 The screenplay was based on the initial account from the three detainees.

 Media events

 Lie Lab

 In May 2007, Ruhal Ahmed and Shafiq Rasul agreed to appear on the Channel 4 reality show Lie Lab.
-The technology used on the show was developed by Professor Sean Spence from the University of Sheffield.
+The technology used on the show was developed by Sean Spence from the University of Sheffield.
 It uses functional magnetic resonance imaging (fMRI) to look at the activity in the brain's pre-frontal cortex to view how a subject reacts to questioning.
 Critics of the test have included neuroscientists and legal scholars, who have said the technique is unlikely to accurately measure truth-telling, as there are too many variables affecting results.
 They think the technique may be useful for additional research.

-Although he earlier said that he had entered Afghanistan to do charity work, on the program, Ahmed said he had visited an Islamist training camp, where he handled weapons and learned how to use an AK47.
+Although he earlier said that he had entered Afghanistan to do charity work, on the programme, Ahmed said he had visited an Islamist training camp, where he handled weapons and learned how to use an AK47.
 Rasul refused to go through the test.